-All requirements demanded by the thesis specification have been reached or exceed.
+All requirements demanded by the thesis specification have been reached and/or exceeded.
 The required minimal sampling frequency of 1 MHz has been exceeded five times at least.
-Requested dynamical range specified by 12 bit have been exceeded at least by 8 dB in decibel scale.
-As by-pass product of digitalisation unit design the software defined GPS disciplined oscillator device has been developed.
-This device is currently in use on several radio meteor detection stations in Czech Republic.
+The requested dynamical range specified by 12 bits have been exceeded at least by 8 dB in the decibel scale.
+As a by-pass product of digitization unit design, the software defined GPS disciplined oscillator device has been developed.
+This device is currently in use in several radio meteor detection stations in the Czech Republic.
 On other hand the proposed design is not still perfect and some minor imperfections should be corrected in future work.